-There are several unique selling points and advantages that make macOS a relatively better operating system than Windows from Microsoft, as well as other Linux-based derivatives such as Chrome OS from Google and Ubuntu from Canonical Ltd. Note that this Unix-based operating system developed by Apple has gained a considerable market grip due to effective business and marketing strategies that created a consumer base with strong adherence to Apple products.
+There are several unique selling points and advantages that make macOS a relatively better operating system than Windows from Microsoft, as well as other Linux-based derivatives such as Chrome OS from Google, Debian GNU/Linux, and Ubuntu from Canonical Ltd. Note that this Unix-based operating system developed by Apple has gained a considerable market grip due to effective business and marketing strategies that created a consumer base with strong adherence to Apple products.
 To each his own nonetheless.
 There are also numerous drawbacks or disadvantages that make macOS not a competent alternative to Windows.

 Pros of macOS: Reasons why Mac computers are better than Windows PC